MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-picker-integration.md

 # Integrate with the widget picker

 In the current release, the only Widgets host is the Widgets Board built into Windows 11.
-The Widgets Board displays widgets and manages their layout the on the board.
+The Widgets Board displays widgets and manages their layout on the board.
 It also provides a widget picker that allows the user to select which available widgets are visible on the board.
 This article describes the assets required for a widget to successfully integrate into the widget picker.

 ## Widget screenshot image